 How to Open a File in Editor from Tracy?
 (IDE Integration)

-Tracy opens files via URLs of the form editor://open/?file=%file&line=%line, i.e. with the editor:// protocol.
-We will register our own handler for this one.
-This can be any executable file that process the parameters and starts our favorite editor.
+Tracy opens files via URLs of the form editor://open/?file=%file&line=%line, i.e., using the editor:// protocol.
+We need to register a custom handler for this protocol.
+This handler can be any executable file that processes the parameters and launches your preferred editor.

 You can change the URL in the Tracy\Debugger::$editor variable, or disable click-through by setting Tracy\Debugger::$editor = null.